-- ACF can compare recipiency targeting measures among groups of households and identify which groups are not effectively targeted by LIHEAP.
-For example, if the national LIHEAP recipiency targeting index for older-adult households is 85, and the national LIHEAP recipiency targeting index for households with young children is 110, then households with young children are targeted at a higher level than are older-adult households.
-ACF might conclude from these statistics that a greater share of the technical assistance efforts should be allocated to increasing targeting to older-adult households. - ACF can compare recipiency targeting measures among areas of the country to assess which areas are in greatest need of technical assistance and to determine the type of technical assistance that is required.
-For example, if the recipiency targeting index for older-adult households in the New England Census Division is 75, while the recipiency indexes for older-adult households in all other divisions are over 100, then older-adult households are targeted at a lower level in New England than in other parts of the country.
-ACF might conclude from these statistics that a greater share of the technical assistance efforts should be allocated to increasing targeting to older-adult households among one or more grant recipients in New England. - ACF can compare national targeting measures over time to measure changes in targeting performance.
-For example, if the targeting indicator for older-adult households was 75 in one fiscal year and was 85 in a later fiscal year, then it would demonstrate that LIHEAP targeted older-adult households at a higher level over time.
+- ACF can compare recipiency targeting measures among areas of the country to assess which areas are in greatest need of technical assistance and to determine the type of technical assistance that is required.
+For example, if the recipiency targeting index for older adult households in the New England Census Division is 75, while the recipiency indexes for older adult households in all other divisions are over 100, then older adult households are targeted at a lower level in New England than in other parts of the country.
+ACF might conclude from these statistics that a greater share of the technical assistance efforts should be allocated to increasing targeting to older adult households among one or more grant recipients in New England. - ACF can compare national targeting measures over time to measure changes in targeting performance.
+For example, if the targeting indicator for older adult households was 75 in one fiscal year and was 85 in a later fiscal year, then it would demonstrate that LIHEAP targeted older adult households at a higher level over time.